rareguy/carxml-spring/README.md

 # Spring Framework: XML Implementation

 This is a repository for a Java project that used Spring Framework.
-In this project I implemented XML configuration, which is an Inverse of Control implementation on Spring.
+In this project I implemented an XML configuration.
 This was done for assignment of Framework-based Programming course.

 Here are several useful links to use Spring Framework